Newsbeat: Imaging

 Newsbeat is notable for the distinctive musical imaging it has used for most of its history.
 At first, this was a just jingle at the beginning of the bulletin, but in the late 1990s this expanded to music throughout.
 There are different beds for news, sport and weather.
-The news imaging used to be changed every year, but this changed to every two years in 2005, and the most recent imaging package was on air from 2017-2022.
+The news imaging used to be changed every year, but this changed to every two years in 2005, and the most recent imaging package was on air from 2017–2022.

 Newsbeat's Oddbox

 In 2007, Newsbeat's Oddbox was launched.
-A four-minute video which looked at the week's strangest news, it was presented by Dominic Byrne, or by Tulip Mazumdar or Natalie Jamieson when Byrne was unavailable.
+A four-minute video which looked at the week's strangest news, it was presented by Dominic Byrne, with Tulip Mazumdar or Natalie Jamieson covering when Byrne was unavailable.
 Old episodes are available to watch at BBC Online, on the BBC Red Button and on the BBC News channel.
-The last episode of Oddbox was released on 14 September 2012, to coincide with Byrne leaving Radio 1.
+The last episode of Oddbox was released on 14 September 2012 due to Byrne's departure from Radio 1.

+Newsbeat Documentaries

+In 2015, Newsbeat Documentaries was launched, consisting in in-depth investigations on various subjects, like social and political themes, and broadcast by Radio 1, 1Xtra and BBC News.

 Parody

 Satirist and broadcaster Christopher Morris parodied the 1990s presentational style of Newsbeat as "Radio 1 Newsbanger".
-Some of these parodies were actually broadcast on Radio 1, though most featured in the Radio 4 comedy series On The Hour.
+Some of these parodies were actually broadcast on Radio 1, though most featured in the Radio 4 comedy series On the Hour.

 In 1997, Morris further parodied Newsbeat by rearranging sentences of existing Newsbeat broadcasts to create nonsensical and blackly comic headlines, as part of a one-off segment on Blue Jam.
-Unlike On The Hour, Blue Jam was broadcast on Radio 1.
+Unlike On the Hour, Blue Jam was broadcast on Radio 1.